Morningrise

 Morningrise is the second studio album by Swedish progressive metal band Opeth.
 It was released on 24 June 1996 in Europe by Candlelight Records and on 24 June 1997 in the United States by Century Black.
-The recording sessions took place at Unisound studio, in Finspång, during March and April 1996, and once more the band used producer Dan Swanö.
-Morningrise was the last Opeth album produced by Swanö.
-It was also the last Opeth release with drummer Anders Nordin and bassist Johan De Farfalla.
+The recording sessions took place at Unisound studio, in Finspång, during March and April 1996.
+Morningrise was the last Opeth release with drummer Anders Nordin and bassist Johan De Farfalla, as well as the last Opeth album to be produced by Dan Swanö.

 Morningrise showcases Opeth's signature style, exploring the dynamics between the combination of black metal and death metal vocals, and guitar parts with lighter progressive and acoustic elements.

 Recording and production

 After touring, Opeth returned home to rehearse frequently, and booked Unisound Studio again to record the album.

 Morningrise was recorded during March and April 1996 at Unisound in Finspång.
 They stayed at the residence of the family of Peter Lindgren's girlfriend.
 Opeth again produced and mixed along with Dan Swanö, similar to how the previous album, Orchid, was recorded.
 Swanö also engineered the album.
 This was the last album that Swanö worked on with Opeth.
 It was also the last album that was recorded with Johan De Farfalla and Anders Nordin.

 As the release of the first album was delayed, they had already written most of Morningrise when Orchid was released.
 Although some parts of the material recorded date back to 1991, Mikael Åkerfeldt said, "the material we had been writing felt really fresh and new."

 According to Åkerfeldt, recording Morningrise was "quite boring" because of "the endless drum takes, click track and shit like that".
 The band spent most of the time in the studio smoking.
-Despite the downtime, Åkerfeldt and Nordin wrote a guitar/piano duet, which would have been the album's instrumental track, but they did not have enough time to finish it.
+During the downtime, Åkerfeldt and Nordin wrote a guitar/piano duet, which would have been the album's instrumental track, but they did not have enough time to finish it.

 Morningrise includes Opeth's longest song ever recorded, "Black Rose Immortal", with a length of 20:15, and is the band's only album where every song eclipses the ten minute mark in length.